Consistent marketing principles and youth access prevention activities

 Responsible Marketing in a Digital Age

-For more and to see how we are driving compliance, read our 2021 ESG Report (9.1 mb)
+For more and to see how we are driving compliance, read our BAT Combined Annual and ESG Report 2022 (8.7 mb)

 * Based on the weight of evidence and assuming a complete switch from cigarette smoking.
 These products are not risk free and are addictive.